 Mt.
-Blue Regional School District (RSU #9) is committed to managing chemical safety in an effort to maintain a safe environment for all employees and students.
+Blue Regional School District (RSU 9) is committed to managing chemical safety to maintain a safe environment for all employees and students.
 This Chemical Hygiene Plan sets forth operating procedures and work policies designed to control chemical hazards.

 Scope